lauraenria/learning-notes/Javascript Testing/README.md

 ## [Getting Started with Red-Green-Refactor](https://youtu.be/cMXhrLBLpxs)

 * !!!**write your test first**!!!.
-This is called the **Red-Green-Refactor cycle**, it's called this because you write the test first and they all fails since there's no code to make them pass.
+This is called the **Red-Green-Refactor cycle**, it's called this because you write the test first and they all fail since there's no code to make them pass.
 You then write that code required to make your test pass.

-* **Refactor** your code as you continue to add new feature.
+* **Refactor** your code as you continue to add a new feature.

 ### [Writing AddressBookSpec.js](https://youtu.be/gies2zF5tx8)